-On Saturday, November 10, 2012, the United States Marine Corps will celebrate its 237th birthday.
+The United States Marine Corps celebrates its birthday on November 10.
 The Corps of today traces its history to 1775, when the first Marines were raised for Continental service at the beginning of the American Revolution.
 The regiment of sea-going soldiers disbanded at the end of the war in 1783.
 If you’d asked an American in the early nineteenth century about the history of the Marines, they’d have told you that they owed their existence to the “Act for Establishing a Marine Corps” of July 11, 1798.
 The legislation establishing the Marines was one of several passed by Congress as the United States augmented its military for a conflict with the French Republic (the so-called Quasi War).
 In reality, the War Department had been recruiting men to serve as Marines to guard the newly-built warships since at least 1797.

 But that’s another story.

 Most recruiting officers had considerable trouble filling their quotas, however.
 After all, the government offered only six dollars per month, and no recruiting bounty.
 An able seaman made 17 dollars per month at this period, and a diligent laborer on shore could make almost double that.